Course dates for 2024 – 2025

 - Physical Education

-Our programme is embedded by academic theory and through practical experience in two different schools with the opportunity to experience alternative specialist settings, e.g. SEN and Pupil Referral Units.
-Over 70% of your training is school-based, allowing you to embed and develop the practical skills gained through centre-based training.
+Our programme has a strong experiential learning focus, with over 70% of your training based in schools, allowing you to embed and develop the practical skills gained through centre-based training.

-All trainees must demonstrate that they have fully met each of the Teachers’ Standards by the end of the training programme.
-Assessment against the standards is carried out continuously throughout the programme through lesson observations, mentor meetings, visits from your Professional Tutor and file evidence.
+All trainees must demonstrate that they have met the Teachers’ Standards by the end of the training programme.
+Trainee progress is reviewed continuously through lesson observations, teacher educator meetings and professional tutor visits.

 Mentoring and Support